 At the time of publication, the Student Conduct Code was under revision.
 The existing policies and procedures will remain in effect until such time as the revisions have been adopted.
-The existing Student Conduct Code is available in the Office of Student Affairs, room SU-201.
+The existing Student Conduct Code may be found on the Student Affairs web page at www.palomar.edu/studentactivities/, and is also available in the Office of Student Affairs, room SU-201.
 Upon completion of the revisions and adoption, the new Student Conduct Code will be available in its entirety on the Office of Student Affairs web page, in the Class Schedule, and in the Student Handbook.